Music

 MUSL211

-MUSL211, a continuation of MUSL112, is private applied instruction on the student's primary instrument.
+Students receive private applied instruction on the student's principal instrument.
 Students develop technical competency, learn representative musical repertoire, and advance performance skills in their chosen area of emphasis.
-This course includes a weekly master class.

 Principal Lesson IV